 With the growing tourism in Iceland, it becomes ever more important for everyone involved to put in their best effort creating an atmosphere of responsible tourism in Iceland.

 Iceland’s wilderness remains largely intact and undisturbed which makes it unique and very precious.
 Iceland’s tundra vegetation is also extremely vulnerable to outside disturbance despite the fact that that it is resistant to the harsh climate.
 The rapid growth in tourism is subjecting this fragile environment to an unprecedented level of strain.
 We are committed to sharing our love and respect for Icelandic nature with our guests providing a one-of-a-kind experience.
 We do our best to lead by example, such as staying on marked tracks while driving and even when hiking, where possible, never littering and treating the nature with respect and care, inviting others to do so as well.
 Our effort is to promote attitudes and practices which protect our wilderness areas and keep them intact for generations to come.
 We are continually striving towards new and creative ways to evolve our company in harmony with Iceland’s beautiful but fragile nature.

-As a tour operator in Iceland, we are very aware of our obligation to protect and conserve the environment to the best of our ability.
+As a tour operator in Iceland, we are acutely aware of our obligation to protect and conserve the environment to the best of our ability.
 To not do so would, of course, be socially irresponsible and reckless.
 It would also be counterproductive and destructive to our business.
 The primary demographic of Tinna Adventure clientele is focused on enjoying the Icelandic natural environment in its most pristine form.
 This is one of the factors which motivates us to adhere strictly to a “leave no trace policy.”

 These tips for a Responsible Traveller were developed by the World Committee on Tourism Ethics and are based on the UNWTO Global Code of Ethics for Tourism.

 Here are some additional tips for travelers when visiting Iceland.

 Before your trip